Yaaasminnn/Kryptonite-Bot/README.md

 # Issues:
 - at arbitrarily large values, python seems to round the numbers to '1e+X'
-- the issue seems to be json losing precision for higher values, but that wont be fixed by the initial release
+- - the issue seems to be json losing precision for higher values, but that wont be fixed by the initial release
-- idea: convert it to scientific notation?
+- - idea: convert it to scientific notation?
+- Cooldown message not appearing